BrunoKrugel/PokeBot/README.md

 PokeBot is a little bot who spawns pokemons from all generations and let you guess the name.

-The bot will also randonly curse someone from the server at any time.

 # To be implemented:

   - Save the pokemons that you catch